IBM-Cloud/tekton-toolchain/lab4-git/README.md

           ls $WS
 ```

-By now this looks familiar.
-The task accepts parameters for repository and branch and uses the values in the script as you would expect.
+By now this task looks familiar.
+The task accepts parameters for repository and branch and uses the values in the script as described in the prevous lab

-The
+The pipeline is also unsurprising.
+Parameters with default values hold the repository and branch.
+The second task is going to wait for the clone to complete before continuing.
+Some details are elided, take a look at the source code.

 ```
 kind: Pipeline
 spec: